Botswana | Main dish

 Seswaa

-Botswana's national dish — beef slow-boiled until falling apart, then shredded and pounded to a tender, savory pulled-meat texture, seasoned simply with salt.
+Botswana's national dish: beef slow-boiled until falling apart, then shredded and pounded to a tender pulled-meat texture with simple salt-forward seasoning.

 Country